 - Built-in lyrics, song, and artist info

 Installing Clementine in Ubuntu:

 sudo apt-get install clementine

-Amarok is KDE’s default music player.
-This open source tool has been around for years and serving the Linux enthusiasts with pleasure.
-Even after losing its charm in the recent years and sliding out of the spotlight, it manages to give a tough competition to other players in this collection.
-It’s my personal favorite music player for Ubuntu.
-It boasts of featuring a large set of features and plugins.
+Amarok was KDE’s default music player.
+It is an open-source tool has been around for years and serving Linux enthusiasts with pleasure.
+Even after losing its charm in recent years and sliding out of the spotlight, it manages to give tough competition to other players in this collection as it comes with a huge set of features and plugins.

 The player has three main window panes: Playlist browser, Collection, and Player Window.
 It also boasts of some advanced features like fetching from media players like iPod.
 My favorite feature of Amarok is its automatic Wikipedia search that looks up for artists and shows lyrics, if available.

-Even though Amarok music player hasn’t got any new feature in past 3 years, it’s still one of the best ones around.
+Even though the Amarok music player hasn’t got any new feature updates in the past four years, it’s still one of the best ones around.
 We hope that its makers focus on it again and help it rise to the top.

 Why choose Amarok music player?

 - Support for tons of music formats